serg-io/dynamodb-atomic-counter/README.md

 	* `options.error`: Error callback function.
 If the DynamoDB UpdateItem request fails, the error callback is executed.
 It receives a single argument: the error object returned from AWS-SDK.
 	* `options.complete`: Complete callback function.
 This callback is executed when the increment operation is completed, whether or not it was successful.
 It receives a single argument: an integer, if the operation was successful, or an error object if it failed.
 	* `options.context`: The context object to use in all callbacks.
 If specified, the value of `this` within all callbacks will be `options.context`.
+	* `options.otherUpdates`: Any other field to update, during the same operation as the increment.
+Operations should be formatted using the DynamoDB JSON syntaxotherUpdates : (ex : ` 'field':{Value:{'S':value} `).

 `getLastValue( counterId, options )`
 ------------------------------------